The Project Browser panel helps you find projects for editing and more

 When the panel opens, it displays Recent Projects as its default.

-If you are an Author user you'll only see projects that you have created or that you've been assigned to work on.
+If you are an Author you'll only see projects that you have created or that you've been assigned to work on.

 If you are looking for a specific Project and don't see it displayed in the Recent list you can choose the Browse tab to access more options for finding Projects.

-Browse allows you to filter by:
+Browse allows you to view by:

-• My Creations: These are all the projects you've created.
+• My Creations: These are all the Projects you've created.

-• My Favorites: These are the projects you've marked as your favorites by selecting the project from the list of projects and clicking the little star near the title on the details that appear on the right of the browser.
-Regardless of how you filter the projects list, your favorites will always appear at the top of the list.
+• My Favorites: These are the Projects you've marked as your favorites by selecting the Project from the list of Projects and clicking the little star near the title on the details that appear on the right of the browser.
+Regardless of how you filter the Projects list, your favorites will always appear at the top of the list.

-• Assigned to Me: Will display all the projects you are currently assigned to.
+• Assigned to Me: Will display all the Projects you are currently assigned to.

-• Team Creations: Will display all projects created by your team (assuming you've been assigned to a team).
+• Team Creations: Will display all Projects created by your team (assuming you've been assigned to a team).

 You can also use the Search field above the Projects list to narrow down results and/or sort the list by: